1. The objectives of the Global Ski Marathon Ranking (hereinafter Global Ranking) are:

-3. A person, who has completed at least one of the given distances in any of the Global Ski Calendar events, is considered a Participant.
-Each Participant of Global Ranking will get an average score and final score when taking part in the Global Ski Calendar events.
+3. A person, who has completed at least one of the given distances in any of the Global Calendar events, is considered a Participant.
+Each Participant of Global Ranking will get a score for the season (hereinafter season score) and an average score over the last 24 months when taking part in the Global Calendar events.
 Global Ranking season starts on August 1st and ends on May 31st.

-4. The final score is calculated from Participant´s maximum of top 3 events of the season.
-Global Ranking points for an event for the Participant are calculated according to a following formula:
+4. The final season score is calculated by summing up the Participant’s top 3 Global Ranking Points of the season.
+Global Ranking Points for an event for the Participant are calculated according to the following formula:

-Where F is a factor according to the total number of finishers in the event.
-Factor is prioritizing participation in the bigger events.
+Where F is a factor based on the total number of finishers in the event.
+The factor prioritizes participation in bigger events.
+The factors are as follows: